Software Engineering: A Modern Approach

 Book

 There is also a class that implements the interface mentioned in the previous item.
-Particularly, this class uses several SQL queries.
+Specifically, this class uses several SQL queries.
 In which layer should it be implemented?

-Finally, the database system (which can be MySQL, PostgreSQL, SQLite, etc.) is located in which layer?
+Finally, in which layer is the database system (which can be MySQL, PostgreSQL, SQLite, etc.) located?

-4. Suppose that a system uses technologies X, Y, and Z. And suppose that we are sure that they will never change in the future.
-In this case, do you think the adoption of a Clean Architecture is still useful?
-Justify.
+4. Suppose a system uses technologies X, Y, and Z, and we are certain that these technologies will never change in the future.
+In this scenario, do you think the adoption of a Clean Architecture is still beneficial?
+Justify your answer.

-5. When is it not worth using a Clean Architecture?
+5. Under what circumstances might it not be worthwhile to use a Clean Architecture?